 Fight the good fight of the faith.
 Take hold of the eternal life to which you were called when you made your good confession in the presence of many witnesses.
 (1 Tim 6:12)

 I have fought the good fight, I have finished the race, I have kept the faith.
 (2 Tim 4:7)

 Therefore, my dear friends, as you have always obeyed—not only in my presence, but now much more in my absence—continue to work out your salvation with fear and trembling, (Phil 2:12)

 To those who by persistence in doing good seek glory, honor and immortality, he will give eternal life.
 (Rom 2:7)

 But now that you have been set free from sin and have become slaves to God, the benefit you reap leads to holiness, and the result is eternal life.
 (Rom 6:22)

 So that, having been justified by his grace, we might become heirs having the hope of eternal life.
 (Titus 3:7)

 In your struggle against sin, you have not yet resisted to the point of shedding your blood (Heb 12:4).

 True salvation security exists only for the few who are living holy now.
-Don't be deceived by the popular but false salvation security of once saved always saved.
+Don't be deceived by the popular but mythical so-called salvation security of once saved always saved.
 God bless you.

 The Wheat and Tares Do Not Look Identical